sotoblanco/Machine-Learning-Tutorials/README.md

 Batch processing can be used for static features (don't change often) while stream processing for dynamic features (change often)

-### 4- Machine Learning with Python by FreeCodeCamp

-### 5- Machine Learning Crash Course by Google Developers
+### 4- Machine Learning Crash Course by Google Developers

 #### Designing a ML system